Why need an SSD cloning freeware?

 5. Then you can leave it be and do other work with this computer.
 Click Finish to exit when it finishes.

-If you are going to transfer data to an SSD, try this SSD cloning freeware - AOMEI Backupper Standard.
+As you can see, this free SSD cloning software AOMEI Backupper Standard can help you transfer data to SSD without effort.
 If you just want to transfer only OS with all the applications to SSD, you can upgrade to AOMEI Backupper Professional.
 Besides, you can also take AOMEI Backupper as a backup and restore software to backup SSD to HDD.

 It provides System Backup, Disk Backup, Partition Backup, and File/Folder backup.
 The amazing restoring feature is also beyond doubt.
-You can recover your computer when it is unbootable by using bootable rescue media or AOMEI PXE tool, and restore system backup and disk backup to another computer with dissimilar hardware is out of question.
+You can recover your computer when it is unbootable by using bootable rescue media or AOMEI PXE tool (boot multiple computers from network), and restore system backup and disk backup to another computer with dissimilar hardware is out of question.